 What Are Outs?

 Outs are cards remaining in the deck that will improve your hand to (likely) the best hand.
 Counting your outs accurately is crucial for making correct mathematical decisions.
+For a full breakdown of every common draw, see our guide to poker outs and odds.

 Common Drawing Hands and Their Outs